krisbulman/normalize-libsass/README.md

 1. Copy the _normalize.scss file to your Sass directory
 2. Import the partial into your main Sass file with @import "normalize";
 and follow the "About normalize.css" article's suggestions:
-  * Approach 1: use _normalize.scss as a starting point for your own project's base Sass, customising the values to match the design's requirements.
+  * Approach 1: Use _normalize.scss as a starting point for your own project's base Sass, customising the values to match the design's requirements.
+See the included ```!default``` variables that can be customized in your project.
-  * Approach 2: include _normalize.scss untouched and build upon it, overriding the defaults later in your Sass when necessary.
+  * Approach 2: Include _normalize.scss untouched and build upon it, overriding the defaults later in your Sass when necessary.
+Set ```$strict-normalize: true;``` in your project.

 ## What does it do?